Magnetism in GemstonesAn Effective Tool and Method for Gem Identification

 Drafted by this author based on the Hoover Diagram

 The RIMS diagram (Refractive Index, Magnetic Susceptibility) presented below is a graph showing typical compositions for Garnets of gem quality.
-It was drafted by Kirk Feral to serve as a teaching aid for students, and was constructed using a free graphing software program called Graph.
+It was drafted by the author (Kirk Feral) to serve as a teaching aid for students, and was constructed using a free graphing software program called Graph.
 The red graph points represent approximate averages for common Garnet species & varieties based on actual measurements of gem Garnets taken by this researcher.
 A more comprehensive Graph of All Gem Garnets is presented on page 5 of this section.
 The graph below provides a handy visual representation of how various types of Garnets are related.
-We’ll examine this graph section by section in order to gain a better understanding of gem Garnets
+Below we’ll examine this graph section by section in order to gain a better understanding of gem Garnets

 Specific Gravity and Refractive Index

-Pink stripes across each ternary represent specific gravity in increments of 0.1.
+Pink stripes across each ternary represent specific gravity in 0.1 increments.
 The specific gravity of any Garnet gem can be estimated from the location of its plot point relative to those pink cross bars.
 For example, the specific gravity of the Almandine point shown on the graph above can be estimated at 4.07.

-Conversely, we can use the graph to estimate the refractive index of a Garnet based on its specific gravity if the measurement is precise.
-This can be useful for OTL gems like Andradites whose RI's cannot be measured with a standard refractometer.
+Conversely, we can use the graph to estimate the refractive index of a Garnet based on its specific gravity if the SG measurement is precise.
+This can be useful for OTL gems like Andradites and red Spessartines whose RI's cannot be measured with a standard refractometer.

-Specific gravity repesents the density of a gem.
+Specific gravity represents the density of a gem.
 The denser the Garnet, the higher the concentration of metallic coloring agents within the gem’s structure, and the higher the magnetic susceptibility.